seanbaxter/shaders/README.md

 };
 ```

 This sample implements a single scene defined as the union of three point functions.
 The inter-point spacing is held in the `radius` data member.
-The object implements the SDF evaluation function, `Object`, and its normal vector function, `ObjectNormal`.
+The object implements the field function evaluation function, `Object`, and its normal vector function, `ObjectNormal`.
 The `KSegment` and `KGlobal` provide derivative information for ray marching.

 [**shadertoy/shadertoy.cxx**](shadertoy/shadertoy.cxx)
 ```cpp